September 18, 2020

 Photography by Adrian Whear

 "I was speechless.
 My spine tingled as surely I was witnessing one of humanity's great mass events.
 How had I never heard of this?
-I was caught between wanting to capture what was before my eyes but also not to miss absorbing what I was witnessing."
+I was caught between wanting to capture what was before my eyes but also not to miss absorbing what I was witnessing.
+After a few minutes the praying was over, there was then a minute's silence to remember all the Muslim people lost since the last Bishwa Ijtema, then the people returned to their cars, buses, rickshaws, returned to their shopping, returned to the congress.
+The horns started blaring and the traffic took back over its rightful ownership of the roads.
+That was it over, but it's 5 minutes that will stick with me forever."

 Every year, a very large Muslim congress takes place, the Bishwa Ijtema (“world gathering”), the second largest Muslim congregation after the Hajj pilgrimage.
 It is usually held in January, but In 2019, when Adrian visited the country, the Bangladesh national elections were to be held in January.
 At the last minute the government directed the Bishwa Ijtema organisers to reschedule the 2019 assembly to February, providing Adrian the opportunity to witness this extraordinary event as a spectator.
 “It was just spine tingling to witness.
 Truly one of humanity's most amazing events.
 I would say it is akin to the great migrations in Africa,” he says.
 There are large tent compounds that are fenced off to non Muslim people, but Adrian could see into these from nearby footbridges.
 This is not a festival of dance and celebration but to discuss the tenets of Islam.